achalniwant/secure-authentication-system/README.md

-# secure-authentication-system
-A secure authentication system using Python and SQL
 # Secure Authentication System

 This is a secure authentication system project designed to provide a simple and secure way of logging in and signing up users.
 The system uses secure methods for handling user credentials and provides basic functionalities for user registration and login.